-Is a form of corruption and occurs when a person promises, offers or gives - directly or indirectly - to a Public Official, money or anything of value, so that the latter will abuse his real or supposed influence in order to obtain from a public authority or administration, a distinction, employment, contract, confidential information or other favorable decision or advantage.

-It usually involves three actors: the beneficiary (who grants any advantage), an intermediary (who uses his position or influence) and the target (who takes public decisions).
+A form of corruption and occurs when a person promises, offers or gives - directly or indirectly - to a Public Official, money or anything of value, so that the latter will abuse his real or supposed influence in order to obtain from a public authority or administration, a distinction, employment, contract, confidential information or other favourable decision or advantage.
+It involves three actors: the bribe giver (who grants an undue advantage), a public official (who uses his/her position or influence) and a public authority or administration (which takes the public decision favourable to the bribe giver).

-NON MONETARY ADVANTAGES

-such as:
+NON-MONETARY ADVANTAGES SUCH AS:

-- unmerited internship - VIP ticket to sporting or culture events included in an all inclusive package...
+- unmerited internship - VIP ticket to sporting or culture events included in an all-inclusive package